Rahon: Medieval to present

-Rahon is an old city and it overlooks the low valley of the Satlej, it held social, economic, and political significance during various periods of history.
+Rahon is an old city and it overlooks the low valley of the Satluj, it held social, economic, and political significance during various periods of history.
 This significance stemmed primarily from the city's location along the ancient trade route to Tibet and Central Asia and it began to fade in importance as soon as a new route through Kabul was opened during Mughal times.
 Further, Rahon's proximity to marshes made it a victim of periodic large-scale outbreaks of malaria.
 Over time, the city's population declined greatly, falling to 69,000 when the British took over after the First Anglo Sikh War in 1846 and falling further to 6,607 by 1971.
 After the division of the country in 1947, the Muslim population of Rahon was uprooted to Pakistan, with most settling in Faisalabad and Rahwali.